Victorian House Renovation – 14 Steps You Must Follow

 Plus, in a Victorian property there are always minor fixes needed.

 For both major works and minor fixes, it’s important to carry out the work in the most respectful manner.
+When undertaking major works, especially those affecting the ground floor, careful planning is essential to improve flow and maximize space.
 You want to maintain, strengthen, extend while making sure the original structure and features are not damaged or lost.

 1. Repair brickwork and pointing

 If your property’s exterior isn’t too badly damaged, you can restore it using breathable lime.
-Matching bricks from reclaimed yards can be used, in case the damage is more extensive.
+Matching bricks from reclaimed yards, also known as a reclamation yard, can be used in case the damage is more extensive.

-For extensive repairs, the best choice is always to appoint specialists in restoring period properties.
+For extensive repairs, the best choice is always to appoint specialists in restoring period properties, especially for period homes.

 2. Look at the plasterwork